 French president, in Morocco, urges dialogue over Qatar

-Morocco's King Mohammed VI, right, welcomes French President Emmanuel Macron, left, upon his arrival at Rabat airport, Morocco, Wednesday, June 14, 2017.
+Morocco's King Mohammed VI, right, meets with French President Emmanuel Macron, at the Royal Palace in Rabat, Morocco, Wednesday, June 14, 2017.
 The visit is the first by the recently elected French president to a North African country and aims to strengthen the relationship between France and Morocco, including cooperation on security issues.

 Discussions